Ambrosio O'Higgins, 1st Marquess of Osorno

 Ambrosio Bernardo O'Higgins y O'Higgins, 1st Marquess of Osorno (c.
 1720 – 19 March 1801) born Ambrose Bernard O'Higgins (Ambrós Bearnárd Ó hUiginn, in Irish), was an Irish-Spanish colonial administrator and a member of the O'Higgins family.

-He served the Spanish Empire as captain general (i.e., military governor) of Chile (1788–1796) and viceroy of Peru (1796–1801).
-Chilean independence leader Bernardo O'Higgins was his son.
+He served the Spanish Empire as a captain general (i.e., military governor) of Chile (1788–1796) and as the Viceroy of Peru (1796–1801).
+He was the father of Chilean independence leader Bernardo O'Higgins.